AnitaMjaow/min-filmlista/README.md

 Usage:
 1. Clone the repository: git clone https://github.com/your-username/movie-application.git](https://github.com/AnitaMjaow/min-filmlista.git
+2. Go to path: cd min-filmlista
-2. Install Dependencies: npm install
+3. Install Dependencies: npm install
-3. Run the application: npm start
+4. Run the application: npm start
-4. Open the application: Open your web browser and navigate to http://localhost:3000
+5. Open the application: Open your web browser and navigate to http://localhost:3000

 Dependencies:

 Before running the application, make sure you have Node.js installed.
 You can download and install Node.js from [nodejs.org](https://nodejs.org/).
-After cloning the repository, install the project dependencies by running the following command, 2.
+After cloning the repository, install the project dependencies by running the following command, 3.
 Install Dependencies: npm install.
 Important dependencies to check [yes] when installing if asked:

 - React.js: A JavaScript library for building user interfaces
 - React Router DOM: Declarative routing for React applications